SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 There are two ways create an instance of a previously declared class:

-1. Call one of the initializer methods declared within the class, as described in :ref:`ClassesAndStructures_InitializerMethods`.
+1. Call one of the initializers declared within the class, as described in :ref:`ClassesAndStructures_InitializerMethods`.
-2. If no initializer methods are declared, and all properties of the class declaration were given initial values, call the class's default initialization method, as described in :ref:`ClassesAndStructures_InitializerMethods`.
+2. If no initializers are declared, and all properties of the class declaration were given initial values, call the class's default initializer, as described in :ref:`ClassesAndStructures_InitializerMethods`.

 The process of initializing a class's declared properties